LiuXiahong/luogu-on-vscode/README.md

-# luogu-on-vscode README
+# luogu README

-This is the README for your extension "luogu-on-vscode".
+This is the README for your extension "luogu".
 After writing up a brief description, we recommend including the following sections.

 ## Features